Kelburn Castle: Fire damage

-Kelburn Country Centre
+Public use

-The 10th Earl of Glasgow, Patrick Boyle, and his family still reside at the castle.
-It was his decision to open the estate to the public in 1977, transforming the grounds and outhouses into play areas, a café, gift shop, etc, and also allowing access to the castle for tours.
+The 10th Earl of Glasgow, Patrick Boyle, and his family continue to reside in the castle.
+It was his decision to open the estate to the public in 1977, converting the grounds and ancillary buildings into outdoor recreation areas, a café, a gift shop, and other facilities, as well as allowing access to the interior of the castle through guided tours.